Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 -----
 The basic setup for our benchmarks are as follows:

 #.
-We run questions 1 to 10 of the TPC-H benchmarks using Daft and other commonly used Python distributed query engines.
+We run questions 1 to 10 of the TPC-H benchmarks using Daft and other commonly used Python Distributed Dataframes.
 #.
 The data for the queries are stored and retrieved from AWS S3 as partitioned Apache Parquet files which is typical of enterprise workloads.
 No on disk/in-memory caching was performed.
 #.
 We run each framework on a cluster of AWS i3.2xlarge instances that each have: